ArkEcosystemArchive/ark-node/README.md

 ```
 node tasks/createGenesisBlock.js
 ```

-You can find generated files in tasks/
+Be sure to configure this file for your needs

-- genesisBlock.json
+- a genesisBlock.json containing the genesis block
-- config.json
+- a config.json containing configuration to start relay nodes
+- an autoforging config.json containing configuration to start all delegates on a single node (for testing purpose)
+- a bunch of config files to distribute to different configured delegate nodes starting the network.
-- delegatesPassphrases.json (containing details about the genesis delegates)
+- a delegatesPassphrases.json containing details about the genesis delegates
-- genesisPassphrase.json (containing the details of account having all premined arks)
+- a genesisPassphrase.json containing the details of delegates that will launch your network

 Obviously you can hack away tasks/createGenesisBlock.js for your own custom use.